 Put plainly, if you feel unwell, physically or mentally, or both, chances are very good that

 of body's interactions with the environment.
 One side

-of these interactions are environmental agents finding their way into
+of these interactions are the offensive environmental agents finding their way into

 the body, and the other is body's functional ability to deal with those

 intrusions, determined by genetics, nutritional status - for it is

 nutrients that support body functions, including detox and immune system